TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.1-roles-and-responsibilities/_index.md

 | **Configuration** | Any misconfiguration, outdated configuration, incompatible configuration or suboptimal configuration?
 This needs to be checked across the entire stack, especially the lower stack as problem in a stack will impact the stack above it.|

 From the brief summary above, you can see that VDI operations management is complex.
 It's much more than waiting for user to complain and then troubleshoot a single desktop.

+Minimize the time troubleshooting single users by optimizing the Windows image, so you can focus on wide-spread problems.
+Using [VMware OS Optimization Tool](https://flings.vmware.com/vmware-os-optimization-tool), you can get improvements like these:

+- reduce disk space by up to 80%.
+- reduces the time to create desktop pools by up to 3x.
+- speed up user profile creation from 30 seconds to 8 seconds.
+- reduce memory by up to 2x.
+- reduce CPU usage by up to 40%
+- reduce disk IOPS by up to 2.5x.